fatimaazizz/javascript-prep/README.md

  ## Interpreted or just-in-time compiled
  Computer system only understand  0 and 1 every program have to be written in machine code.which is  imposible for us to write. we write code in javscript human readable languag. it comiles at the runtime.
  ## Paradigm
- An Pproach and mindset of structing code , which  will direct coding style and techniques.
+ An aproach and mindset of structing code , which  will direct coding style and techniques.
 1. procedural programing
 2. object-oriented programing
 3. functional programing